A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.1 Board composition reflects the provider’s social strategy and sound governance practices.

-2.A.1.1 Board has an active social performance management (SPM) committee or equivalent body
+2.A.1.1 Board has an active social performance management (SEPM) committee or equivalent body

 Scoring guidance

-To answer ‘yes’, the provider should have a formal social (and environmental) performance management committee or equivalent body at the governance level, with defined terms of reference, identified persons, and regular role in Board/ governance discussions as summarized in Board minutes.
-If the SPM responsibilities are shared among different committees, specific terms of reference and how these responsibilities are taken in charge by the different committees, when/how SPM subjects are discussed should also be clearly identified to answer ‘Yes”.
+• To score ‘yes’, the provider should have a formal social (and environmental) performance management committee or equivalent body at the governance level, with defined terms of reference, identified persons, and regular role in Board/ governance discussions as summarized in Board minutes.
+If the SEPM (and environmental) responsibilities are shared among different committees, it is required to stipulate clearly specific terms of reference and how these responsibilities are taken in charge by the different committees as well as when/how SEPM subjects are discussed.

 Sources of information